 It's about human health, not just what humans eat.
-So, let go of your dogmas and biases and read this information with a fresh set of eyes.
+So let go of your dogmas, biases and read this information with a fresh set of eyes.

-The fact is, the implications behind this theory have profound impacts on the full spectrum of human health whether you eat Paleo, Vegetarian, Vegan, Fruitarian, or whatever.
+The fact is, the implications behind this theory have profound impact for the full spectrum of human health whether you eat Paleo, Vegetarian, Vegan, Fruitarian, or whatever.

 The premise of the Paleo diet is based on looking at the available evidence that our ancestors left behind to find ways we modulate our environment to best live today.